-My research emphasizes on developing new tools for real-time molecular imaging applied to the studies of complex molecules and nanometer scale materials.
+My research interest lies in understanding the roles of various static and the dynamic forms of matters that lead to key functionalities in the interdisciplinary areas between physics, chemistry, and materials science.
+I regard the methodology development as a necessary part to advance these scientific goals and have dedicated a significant part of my research career in developing new tools, specifically molecular imaging techniques applied to the studies of complex molecules and nanometer scale materials.
 Atomic scale resolution in structures of complex materials has been achieved in the late 20th century through modern diffraction and microscopy.
 The question remains on whether we can obtain temporal resolution required to characterize the molecular motions.
 This is critical for the understanding of mechanisms and functions

 on the mesoscopic scales, particularly for those associated with complex materials and macromolecules.
 The electron diffractions are very useful tools in the studies of molecules, surfaces and nano-meter scale materials because of the large cross-section of electron scattering with matters (5-6 orders larger than that of X-ray).
 Taking advantage of this high sensitivity, my earlier work with Professor Zewail at Caltech involved combining the spatial resolution of electron diffraction with the temporal resolutions of femtosecond laser to probe the real-time dynamics of complex molecules.
 This so-called ultrafast electron diffraction (UED) technique employs the pump-probe scheme to make movies for molecular reactions.
 Photo-chemical and photo-physical processes such as the breaking and reforming of chemical bonds and the internal energy redistribution in complex potential energy landscape were captured by electron diffraction in ultrashort time window.
 The ability to determine the short-lived transition state structure on an excited energy landscape is an important step towards quantum control